-Keep two basics ideas in mind: The faster the speed, the bigger the turn should be; and, the greener the horse, the larger the circle or wider the turn should be.
+The faster the speed, the bigger the turn should be; and, the greener the horse, the larger the circle or wider the turn should be.
 Athletic and very well-trained horses are capable of carrying the rider at the slow collected canter in very small circles, but that comes with ability level of both rider and horse, plus conditioning and athleticism.

 Make sure to give your horse plenty of slack in the reins as you cue for the canter.
 On the first canter stride, your horse reaches far down with his nose, requiring a release of the reins so that he won’t hit the bit and feel a tug on his mouth.
 If he hits the bit, he’s punished for doing what was asked and he feels pressure on his mouth, which tells him to stop.